 Are there many people working in this area?
 Did people already try (or are already working on) the most promising projects within this cause area?
 When assessing neglectedness, you should keep in mind that people tend to gravitate toward the most promising paths.
 This means that if many people are working on a specific cause area, then the ‘low hanging fruit’ are likely to have already been picked.
 As a result, the more “crowded” a cause area, the less impactful we’d expect the remaining opportunities to be

-As an example, dealing with climate change is a cause area that’s very important with many tractable options of making meaningful change.
-On the other hand, it’s also a well-known cause area with a lot of attention, and therefore is less neglected - at least relative to many other important cause areas, even if it still deserves more attention than most governments give it.
-When considering pursuing a career tackling climate change we shouldn’t only ask ourselves how important climate change is - but also how likely we are to make a meaningful difference given the existing ecosystem.
+As an example, dealing with climate change is a cause area that’s very important with many tractable options for making meaningful change.
+On the other hand, it’s also a well-known cause area with a lot of attention, and therefore is less neglected - at least relative to many other important cause areas— even if it still deserves more attention than most governments give it.
+When considering pursuing a career tackling climate change, we shouldn’t only ask ourselves how important climate change is - but also how likely we are to make a meaningful difference given the existing ecosystem.

-As you consider different cause areas (as we’ll do in the next chapter), you’ll see that the three factors often trade off against each other (for example, areas that are important and tractable tend to be less neglected).
+As you consider different cause areas (as we’ll do in the next chapter), you’ll see that the three factors often trade off against each other.
+For example, areas that are important and tractable tend to be less neglected.
 That’s alright.
-It’s fine to work on an area (or specific opportunity) that isn’t ‘perfect’ along all three metrics - decision-making is all about making trade-offs.
-Sometimes (though not always) we can find specifically interesting opportunities by looking at options that buck the trend of the greater cause area - for example, a neglected issue within an important and tractable but crowded cause area.
+It’s okay to work on an area (or specific opportunity) that isn’t ‘perfect’ along all three metrics— decision-making is all about making trade-offs.
+We can also (though not always) find specifically interesting opportunities by looking at options that buck the trend of the greater cause area - for example, a neglected issue within an important and tractable but crowded cause area.